jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

     └── workflows.py
 ```

 3. Note the presence of a folder named `example_app`.
 This is where your code will reside.
-You can create as many app folders as needed, and in **extreme** cases, even nest apps within other apps.
+You can create as many app folders as needed, but this guide will focus on a single app.

 -------------------------------------------------------------------------------